First passage sets of the 2D continuum Gaussian free field: Preliminaries

 \subsection{Local sets: definitions and basic properties}

-Let us now introduce more thoroughly the local sets of the GFF.
+Let us now discuss more thoroughly the local sets of the GFF, that were introduced in Lemma 3.9 of \cite{SchSh2}.
 We only discuss items that are directly used in the current paper.
 For a more general discussion of local sets and thin local sets (not necessarily of bounded type), we refer to \cite{SchSh2,WWln2,Se}.

 Even though, it is not possible to make sense of $(\Phi,f)$ when $f=\1_A$ is the indicator function of an arbitrary random set $A$, local sets form a class of random sets where this is (in a sense) possible.